CasperBHansen/CPP/README.md

 C++
 ===

-A repository for the C++ course at The University of Copenhagen.
+A repository for the one-week intensive C++ course at The University of Copenhagen.

 # Instructions